In-depth reviews

 50 TFSI e37 miles166-188mpg35-39g/km

-The Audi Q5 has long been regarded as a practical yet luxurious family SUV that offered a tidy balance of comfort and handling on the road.
-The addition of a plug-in hybrid powertrain improves fuel economy, cuts emissions and gives sportier performance to Audi’s rival for the BMW X3 xDrive30e, Mercedes GLC 300 e, Volvo XC60 Recharge and other premium plug-in hybrid SUVs.
+The Audi Q5 is a desirable premium SUV because it offers excellent ride comfort, predictable handling, and a plush interior.
+The addition of a plug-in hybrid powertrain only improves this package with higher fuel economy, lower emissions and increased performance to challenge rivals such as the BMW X3 xDrive30e, Mercedes GLC 300 e, Lexus NX 450h+, Volvo XC60 Recharge and other premium plug-in hybrid SUVs.

-The difference between the two is their total output, with the 55 TFSI e producing 362bhp and 500Nm of torque, while the less expensive 50 TFSI e model offers 295bhp and 450Nm of torque.
-Regardless, in pure-electric ‘EV’ mode, the plug-in Q5 is impressively quiet, with well insulated suspension and tyre noise and virtually no din from the electric motor.
-According to Audi, you can cover up to 37 miles on electric power alone, at up to motorway speeds.
+In pure-electric 'EV' mode, the plug-in Q5 is impressively quiet, with well-insulated suspension and tyre noise and virtually no din from the electric motor.
+According to Audi, you can cover up to 37 miles on electric power alone, and it can get the Q5 up to motorway speeds without needing the engine.

-But, as with all plug-in hybrids, charging the Q5 regularly is critical if you want to achieve its claimed 166 to 188mpg fuel economy.
-If you don’t plug it in, you’ll see the big SUV return figures closer to 40 or even 30mpg.
-Thankfully, charging is easy, with a 7kW home wallbox charger capable of topping up the battery in roughly two-and-a-half hours.
+As with all plug-in hybrids, charging the Q5 is critical to achieving its claimed 166.2mpg fuel economy.
+If you don't plug it in, you'll see this SUV return figures closer to 30-40mpg.
+Thankfully, charging is easy, with a 7kW home wallbox charger capable of topping up the battery in roughly two and a half hours.

-When you switch between the electric and petrol power sources, you’ll struggle to notice – it’s seamless with no hesitation or odd changes in throttle response.
-On top of that, the Q5’s ride is pretty comfortable, even on 19-inch alloy wheels with S line suspension.
-However, top-of-the-range Vorsprung cars get air suspension for a more cosseting ride.
+You'll struggle to notice the switch between the electric and petrol power sources – it's seamless with no hesitation or odd changes in throttle response.
+On top of that, the Q5's ride is pretty comfortable, even on 19-inch alloy wheels with firmer S line suspension.
+However, you might want to try the top-of-the-range Black Edition first before buying because its larger 20-inch wheels may make the ride uncomfortable on poorly maintained roads.

-Passenger and boot space are on par with the plug-in Q5’s rivals from BMW, Mercedes and Volvo.
-Boot space is reduced by 85 litres compared to the petrol and diesel variants, but at 465 litres (with the seats up), there’s still plenty of room for a family's kit.
-Standard equipment on the Q5 is also good, with even the entry-level Sport getting LED headlights, heated and power-adjustable front seats, a 10.1-inch touchscreen and Audi’s Virtual Cockpit driver’s display, as well as Apple CarPlay and Android Auto, wireless phone charging and more.
+Passenger and boot space is on par with the plug-in Q5's rivals from BMW, Mercedes and Volvo.
+Boot space is reduced by 85 litres compared to the petrol and diesel variants.
+Still, at 465 litres with the seats up (455 for the Sportback due to its sloping rear end), there's plenty of room for a family's kit.
+Standard equipment on the Q5 is also good, with even the entry-level Sport getting LED headlights, heated and power-adjustable front seats, a 10.1-inch touchscreen, Audi's Virtual Cockpit driver's display, and Apple CarPlay and Android Auto smartphone connectivity.

-However, that does come at a price – the cheapest 50 TFSI e model starts at nearly £53,000, while the Vorsprung trim comes in at closer to £71,000 – around £6,000 more expensive than an equivalent non-electrified diesel or petrol Q5.
+However, that does come at a price – the cheapest 50 TFSI e model starts at nearly £54,000, while the Black Edition trim comes in at closer to £58,000 – around £6,000 - £7000 more expensive than an equivalent non-electrified diesel or petrol Q5.
 Opting for the Sportback will also increase the price by around £2,500.
-Audi has largely done away with the typical list of option packs, though, meaning if you want extra kit, you have to go up a trim level to get it.
-With all that considered, the also recently updated Volvo XC60 plug-in hybrid could be better value, given its more generous standard equipment and superior fuel-economy and electric driving range figures.
+Audi has done away with individual options in favour of expensive option packs, so you'll be forced to pay more for additional equipment because an item you desire is bundled into a pack.
+Company car drivers should consider the Lexus NX 450h+ and recently updated Volvo XC60 plug-in hybrid because both have superior fuel economy, electric driving range figures, and a generous amount of standard equipment.

-Overall, the Q5 manages to be almost any car for any person.
-It’s fast, roomy, quiet, cheap to run if you plug in regularly and has enviable brand swagger to boot.
-It's not the sportiest SUV, but it certainly feels more alert and eager to change direction than its rivals, while continuing to nail every other aspect of the modern family car.
-It’s not cheap, but it’s good enough that you won’t feel short-changed, either.
-For more on the Q5 hybrid, read on for the rest of our in-depth review…
+Overall, the Q5 still manages to suit almost every need.
+It's fast, roomy, quiet, and has an enviable brand swagger.
+It's not the cheapest SUV, but it has an underlying quality that means you won't feel shortchanged.
+For more on the Q5 hybrid, read for the rest of our in-depth review…

 Most Popular